intGus/rp2040-keyboard/README.md

 Load the code and keyboard_config.json file onto the RP2040 board.
 Connect buttons and LEDs to the GPIO pins as specified in the configuration.
 Upon pressing a button, the specified keycodes or string will be sent to the connected computer.

+## Development Tools

+For editing and managing files on your RP2040 board, we recommend using either [ViperIDE](https://viper-ide.org/) or [Thonny](https://thonny.org/):

+- **ViperIDE**: An web-based IDE designed for microcontroller programming.
+ViperIDE offers a clean interface and tools tailored for MicroPython and CircuitPython development.
+- **Thonny**: An easy-to-use Python IDE with built-in support for CircuitPython and MicroPython.
+It allows you to edit files directly on the board, view the serial output, and install libraries.

+Both tools provide straightforward access to the board’s filesystem, making it easier to edit your `keyboard_config.json` and `code.py` files, manage libraries, and debug code in real-time.

 ## Troubleshooting
 Ensure the keyboard_config.json file is properly formatted.